 Nevile Reid & Co

-Nevile Reid & Co (1780-1914), established in Windsor, was a past constituent of The Royal Bank of Scotland Group.
+Nevile Reid & Co (1780-1914), established in Windsor, was a bank connected with the history of The Royal Bank of Scotland.

 This private bank was established in 1780 as Ramsbottom & Baverstock; it was otherwise known as the Windsor Bank.
 It traded as Nevile Reid & Co from 1838, when it was owned by the partners in the London bank of Williams, Deacon, Labouchere & Co who also owned a brewery in Windsor trading under the same name.
 A branch was opened in Datchet.
 The bank was acquired by Barclay & Co Ltd (est. 1896), bankers of London, in 1914.